 Press to set the timer up to 99 minutes and 59 seconds.
 Press the number pads to set the time.
-Press the KITCHEN TIMER MIN/SEC pad.
+Press the KITCHEN TIMER MIN/SEC pad again to start.
 Press the KITCHEN TIMER MIN/SEC pad twice to clear the display.